beautimour/be-shortcodes/README.md

 rescue-shortcodes
 =================

-A lightweight shortcodes plugin for themes developed by Rescue Themes
+A lightweight WordPress shortcodes plugin for themes developed by Rescue Themes

 Description
 ================